pipermerriam/pipermerriam.github.io/_posts/2015-01-20-time-travel.markdown

 - Artificial Intelligence
 - [Grey Goo][grey-goo]

-I watched [Time Lapse][time-lapse] recently and couldn't help but wish that more content creators wrote [Level 1 Intelligent Characters][level-1-intelligent-characters].<!--- excerpt -->  Ever since reading about the concept I can't stop seeing the stupid, plot advancing, illogical actions in the various shows and movies I consume.
+I watched [Time Lapse][time-lapse] recently and couldn't help but wish that more content creators wrote [Level 1 Intelligent Characters][level-1-intelligent-characters].
+Ever since reading about the concept I can't stop seeing the stupid, plot advancing, illogical actions in the various shows and movies I consume.

 > *"Reading good fiction is like making the jump from masturbation to sex."* - Stephen King